 At Gaskell we use our best endeavours to meet all kinds of needs; it may be that your child just needs some extra support to achieve their potential, but it could be that your child has some additional emotional, behavioural or social interaction/communication needs.

 We also provide for children who, as part of an Education Health and Care Plan, may have a dedicated adult assigned to them during the school day.
-In the academic year, 2018 – 2019 six children with Education Health and Care Plans were provided for and one further application for an Education Health and Care Plan was initiated.
+In the academic year 2019 – 2020 five children with Education Health and Care Plans were provided for and one further application for an Education Health and Care Plan was successful.

 3) What is our school’s ethos/approach to SEN and Disability?